RochellyReyes/Tic-Tac-Toe/README.md

+# Tic Tac Toe Game
+Play an interactive tic tac toe game!
+The app uses ReactJS hooks for an interactive user experience.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).